Tux/Release-Checklist/Checklist.md

-you really care about the users of your module, you should check if your new release would break any of the CPAN modules that (indirectly) depend on your module by testing with your previous release and your upcoming release and see if the new release would cause the other module to break.
+you really care about the users of your module, you should check if your new release would break any of the CPAN modules that (indirectly) depend on your module by testing with your previous release and your upcoming release and see if the new release would cause the other module(s) to break.

-[used_by.pl](scripts/used-by.pl) will check the depending modules with the upcoming version.
+[used_by.pl](./scripts/used-by.pl) will check the depending modules with the upcoming version.

+Of course it is imposible to cover every possible situation here.
+The DarkPAN (uses of your module beyond what is registered on CPAN) is huge.

 # LICENSE